nextflow-io/website/content/blog/2017/nextflow-and-cwl.md

 CWL and Nextflow which can be used as a comparison of the two languages.

 The Nextflow team will be presenting a short talk and participating in the Codefest at [BOSC 2017](https://www.open-bio.org/wiki/BOSC_2017).

-We are interested in hearing from the community regarding CWL conversion, and would like to encourage anyone interested to contribute to the cwl2nxf project.
+We are interested in hearing from the community regarding CWL to Nextflow conversion, and would like to encourage anyone interested to contribute to the cwl2nxf project.